 (P) Any violation of an oil and hazardous material spill and release statute, rule, or related order committed by a person not listed under another matrix.

-(Q) Any violation of the Oregon Clean Fuels Program under OAR 340 division 253 by a person registered as an importer of finished fuels .
+(Q) Any violation of the Oregon Clean Fuels Program under OAR 340 division 253 by a person registered as an importer of finished fuels unless this violation is otherwise classified in this rule.

 (b) The base penalty values for the $3,000 penalty matrix are as follows: